Accessories Bicycles Parts Specials Tools

 spoke divider

-The adjustment is made with the shifter in 4th gear for the 7- and 8-speed hubs, 6th gear for the 11-speed hub.
-On the right side of the hub, just outboard of the sprocket, there is a "cassette joint pulley" which the cable turns as the gears are changed.
+Adjustment is made with the shifter in 4th gear for the 4, 7- and 8-speed hubs, 6th gear for the 11-speed hub.
+On the right side of the hub, just outboard of the sprocket, there is the "cassette joint pulley" which the cable turns as the gears are changed.
 Next to this is the "cassette joint bracket" which is stationary.
 Both the pulley and the bracket have index marks, and gear adjustment is correct when the marks on the two parts align with the shifter in 4th gear (6th gear on the 11-speed).

-There are two sets of these marks, one on top, the other on the bottom.
-This lets you see one set of marks whether the bike is right-side up or upside down.
+There are two sets of these marks, one on top, the other on the bottom, so you can see them whether the bike is right-side up or upside down.

-This procedure is the same for the Nexus 4-, 7- and 8-speed hubs, using 4th gear as the reference in all cases.
-In the case of the 8-speed, however, the marks you need to line up are yellow, not red.
+This procedure is the same for the Nexus 4-, 7- and 8-speed hubs, using 4th gear as the reference.
+With the 8-speed, however, the marks you need to line up are yellow, not red.

 image